-Memorial Day tribute to those lost in The Cold War with Terrorists
+Memorial Day tribute to those lost since the Cold War in Terrorist Attacks

-In the period between the Vietnam War and the War on Terrorism, the fight for freedom and democracy continued as terrorists persisted in their unrelentingly quest to oppress and destroy the sovereignty of those who stand in opposition to their ideology.
+In the period between the Vietnam War and the War on Terrorism, the fight for liberty and religious freedom continued as belligerent ideologues persisted in their unrelenting quest to subjugate and destroy those who refuse to cower to their ideology.

 - October 23, 1983 Bombing of U.S. Marine Barracks in Beirut, Lebanon;

 - December 21, 1988 Bombing of Pan Am Flight 103 over Lockerbie, Scotland;

 - The Persian Gulf War (August 2, 1990 – February 28, 1991) aka Operation Desert Shield, later code named Operation Desert Storm (January 17, 1991 – February 28, 1991) aka the First Gulf War;